smrfeld/cpp_doxygen_sphinx/README_github.md

         FOLDER: docs_sphinx/_build/html # The folder the action should deploy.
 ```
 Breaking it down:
+* The action is triggered on push to the master branch.
+Generally you should be pushing most commits to other branches anyways, so this action should only run occasionally when the main code branch is updated.
 * `Requirements`: Some stuff comes pre-installed on the image, some doesn't.
 Luckily `brew` and `pip` do, but `doxygen` and `sphinx` and such - well you are on your own!
 The complete list of pre-installed software is [here](https://github.com/actions/virtual-environments/blob/master/images/macos/macos-10.15-Readme.md).
+Note that we used `pip3` for `python3`.
 * `Build docs`: This builds the docs just like before.
 * `Deploy`: This deploys the `docs_sphinx/_build/html` folder.
+* Note that you can **disable** your actions by changing them to
+    ```
+    push:
+      branches-ignore:
+        - '**'
+    '''

 Add it to the `git` repo and push:
 ```
 git add .github